 Rename an Existing Breakout Room

-> 1. Click Breakout from the Social Webinar tool bar.
+1. Click Breakout from the Meeting tool bar.

-> 2. Hover your mouse over the breakout room name you want to edit.
+2. Hover your mouse over the breakout room name you want to edit.
 A pencil icon should appear- click it.

 Delete the current breakout room name and update.
 Hit Enter when done.

 Giving permissions on Breakouts

 By default, only Presenters have the ability to create, rename and assign people in breakout rooms- but Assistants and Participants can also be allowed make, rename and choose which room they want to go to.
 As a host, you can let them do all these by giving them Permissions.

 First two steps below are for you to get the Permissions page up.

 1. From the Meeting tool bar, click Settings > Admin.

 There are three types of permissions available:

 - Everyone - Presenters, Assistants and Participants